Alcoholism Warning Signs and Symptoms

 - Neglecting responsibilities and performing poorly at home, work, or school.

-- Using alcohol while driving, operating machinery or mixing alcohol with illicit substances even though they are aware of the dangers of these activities.
+- Using alcohol while driving, operating machinery, or combining alcohol with additional drug abuse despite knowing the dangers of these activities.

 - Receiving multiple arrests or running into legal problems because of the influence of alcohol.